taivlam/cps140/README.md

 I see why this JavaJam would lead instructors to skip Week 12...

+## Other Implementations

+* Unstructured and rambling notes for each of the chapters

-## To Do (Hopefully Sooner Rather Than Later)
+## To Do

-I want to have the following here (besides the weekly assignments):
+I want to have the following:
-* Implement a simple CSS dark theme across all pages that aren't the JavaJam Coffe House pages.
+* Implement a simple CSS dark theme across all pages that aren't the JavaJam Coffee House pages.
-* Some notes that would help myself, especially for the chapters and weeks that didn't have a JavaJam Coffee House Assignment (specifically Chapters 5 and 10 had no JavaJam assignment and our class opted to not do the Chapter 12 JavaJam assignment).

 ## License